MefAldemisov/DSProject1/README.md

 ![Scale with stack](https://i.imgur.com/baOFLbU.png)

+Docker Swarm does not support auto-scaling machines as is.
+To automatize the process of scaling, the docker-machine should be used to create machines or remove them from the infrastructure.
+In this case, `docker swarm join `should be used to link them to a cluster.

 9. **Validate that when a node goes down a new instance is launched.
 Show how the redistribution of the instances can happen when the dead node comes back alive.**